Manager: Daniel Evans

 Management Territory: Worldwide with limited exceptions

-Robert Trevino burst into the international spotlight with unprecedented success at the Bolshoi Theater in December 2013, when he led a new production of Verdi’s Don Carlo substituting for Vasily Sinaisky.
-The enthusiastic audience and Russian press praised Mr. Trevino by saying “There has not been an American success of this magnitude in Moscow since Van Cliburn”.
-Following his triumph, Mr. Trevino became one of the Bolshoi's most regular guest conductors with numerous performances scheduled in the coming seasons.
-Appearances with some of the world’s top orchestras have followed in what can only be described as a sensational rise since becoming a laureate of the Evgeny Svetlanov Competition in 2010.
+Trevino burst into the international spotlight at the Bolshoi Theater in December 2013, when he led a new production of Verdi’s Don Carlo, substituting for Vasily Sinaisky.
+The response was euphoric from both audience and the Russian press, which wrote, “There has not been an American success of this magnitude in Moscow since Van Cliburn.”
+He was subsequently nominated for a Golden Mask award for “Best Conductor in a New Production”.
+Appearances with some of the world’s top orchestras swiftly followed in a sensational rise.